 I, fortunately, found a talented local model and a photographer to bring my vision together and produce the first images of the swimwear.
 I was terrified, but I was ready to launch my website.

 Today, I stay true to 2Bodies Swims’ mission and values by ensuring that every step of the process is eco-friendly, from fabric sourcing and the use of recycled materials to responsible production methods, packaging and shipping.
 2Bodies Swim has been able to create fashionable and sustainable swimwear that has had a positive impact on the environment.
 I am proud of my brand and grateful for the knowledge I have gained, as well as the encouragement and support I have received from my family, friends, advisors and customers.

 I am humbled and appreciate my customers who have purchased my swimwear designs and share my values to help make mother earth a cleaner place.

 But most of all, I am proud of myself for not giving up on myself and being gentle with my not so glamours journey.
 The little girl who dreamed of being a designer and making a positive impact in the world would be proud of who she became today.
 I am so excited to see what the future holds for 2Bodies Swim.
 Here's to 2023 and more lessons!

 My advice for anyone considering starting their entrepreneurial journey is to dive in.
 Here’s a few tips:

-Tip: Find family or friends who can help you.
-You might need help with accounting, legal advice, business support, digital marketing, and online e-commerce assistance.
+Tip: Find family or friends who support your goals or can help you.
+You might need help with accounting, legal advice, business support, digital marketing, photos and or online e-commerce assistance.

 Tip: To have patience for a new entrepreneurial project, take small steps.
 Break down the project into manageable chunks and focus on one task at a time.
 Set realistic goals and reward yourself when they are achieved.
-Don't be discouraged if progress is slow; stay the course, and you will eventually see the fruits of your labour.
+Remember to celebrate the small quiet wins and don't be discouraged if progress is slow; stay the course, and you will eventually see results.